• Skip to primary navigation

 What are thumbprint cookies?
 They are bite-sized treats made from a simple, buttery shortbread-style dough, like the pecan snowball cookies.

 Typically, the dough is rolled into small balls and then indented in the center using your thumb, creating small wells or thumbprints in the middle of each cookie to hold the filling.
-They are baked until lightly golden brown, allowing the filling to set.
+You might also love these chocolate thumbprint cookies for Halloween, made using two indentations to look like eyes.

 These eggless cookies are filled with various sweet fillings, ranging from jams or preserves to chocolate ganache, Nutella, or caramel.
 Like in the skuIl cookies and Halloween pop tarts, I used raspberry jam to make these raspberry thumbprint cookies.